Highway 16 (Israel): History

 The road was first proposed in the 1990s.
-Originally, the road was supposed to skirt around the western and southern slopes of Har Nof before entering a tunnel at Nahal Revida continuing eastward under Yefeh Nof.
-This would have created nearly a kilometer of fully open road through the Jerusalem Forest.
+Initially, the road was supposed to skirt around the western and southern slopes of Har Nof before entering a tunnel at Nahal Revida, continuing eastward under Yefeh Nof.
+This would have created nearly a kilometre of fully open road through the Jerusalem Forest.
 This plan was met with stiff opposition by the Jewish National Fund and a variety of "Green" groups due to ecological damage to the forest.
 As a result, the plan was changed to include a tunnel under Har Nof with an intermediate above-ground interchange at Nahal Revida.

 The program was stopped in 2003 to conduct environmental studies and consider an alternative to the Nahal Revida Interchange.
-By the end of 2007, the National Infrastructure Committee decided to adopt the plan pending clarifications and public review.
-In 2010, the plan again moved forward with an indemnity agreement between the Jerusalem Municipality and the Israel Ministry of Transport.
+By the end of 2007, the National Infrastructure Committee adopted the plan pending clarifications and public review.
+The plan moved forward again with an indemnity agreement between the Jerusalem Municipality and the Israel Ministry of Transport in 2010.
 At the same time, responsibility for building the road was shifted from the Moriah Jerusalem Development Corporation to the National Roads Company of Israel.
 Economic and environmental studies were updated.
-A plan to build the road as one long tunnel with Nahal Ravida Interchange underground was rejected both for economic reasons and because of the need for massive ventilation facilities that would cause greater environmental damage to the forest.
+A plan to build the road as one long tunnel with the Nahal Ravida Interchange underground was rejected for economic reasons and because of the need for massive ventilation facilities that would cause greater environmental damage to the forest.

 The plan was approved in 2011, again with further delays pending public review.
-At the end of 2012, according to the National Roads Company, the plan has been approved and budgeted.
-After many delays, the contract for construction was finally awarded in August 2018, with construction expected to begin in 2019 and last through 2023.
+According to the National Roads Company, the plan was approved and budgeted at the end of 2012.
+After many delays, the construction contract was finally awarded in August 2018, with construction expected to begin in 2019 and last through 2023.

-Following the death of Talmudic scholar and former Sephardi Chief Rabbi of Israel Ovadia Yosef in 2013, Israeli Minister of Transport Yisrael Katz announced that the road would be named in his honor.
-However, the Jerusalem Municipality Names Committee, which has jurisdiction in the matter, declared in 2017 that the road would be named in honor of former Israeli Prime Minister, Ariel Sharon.
+Following the death of Talmudic scholar and former Sephardi Chief Rabbi of Israel Ovadia Yosef in 2013, Israeli Minister of Transport Yisrael Katz announced that the road would be named in his honour.
+However, the Jerusalem Municipality Names Committee, which has jurisdiction in the matter, declared in 2017 that the road would be named in honour of former Israeli Prime Minister, Ariel Sharon.

 Construction Accident

 On June 7, 2021, a portion of the Shaare Zedek hospital's external parking lot collapsed.
 Seven parked cars fell into the sinkhole, which was deep enough to "swallow" a whole palm tree vertically, as well.
 There were no reported victims, either killed or wounded.
-A cave or space between the ground and excavated tunnel seems to be the cause of the sinkhole.
-Later, in August, Netivei Israel's spokesman said "We are exercising responsibility by repairing the hole", adding "responsibility is not guilt" because "there is also a separate issue regarding water from the Gihon water company that had permeated the ground due to insufficient drainage.
+A cave or space between the ground and the excavated tunnel seems to be the sinkhole's cause.
+Later, in August, Netivei Israel's spokesman said "We are exercising responsibility by repairing the hole," adding "responsibility is not guilt" because "there is also a separate issue regarding water from the Gihon water company that had permeated the ground due to insufficient drainage.
 It is also possible that we will never know the cause.".